 - Allow to cool for 10 minutes, then roll in the icing sugar.
 Place on a wire rack to cool completely.

 Post commissioned by Dream®.
 I was not expected to write a positive review and all opinions are, as always, my own.
-Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blythe and blogging.
+Thanks to my readers for your support with the brands and organisations that help to keep Tin and Thyme blithe and blogging.